Scalingo/documentation/_posts/internals/2000-01-01-scalingo-builder-base-docker-image.md

 * ImageMagick
 * Mysql, Postgresql MongoDB, Redis clients and development libraries

-Not all application will use these libraries but we've considered that managing a set of builder images instead of only one isn't worth it.
+Not all applications will use these libraries but we've considered that managing a set of builder images instead of only one isn't worth it.

 The advantage of using a single builder image is that **once it has been fetched on a hosting node, we're done**.
 Even if we sacrifice a few megabytes of disk space, when a new container starts, only the application layer is fetched and nothing else.